Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 These instructions use the following naming conventions for the example server, `server1.alfresco.org`:

 * `<host>` is the server host name (without domain name suffix).
 For example, `server1`.
+* `<hostnetbios>` is the resolved value of the `cifs.serverName` property if the server is part of the Active Directory domain (typically the host name with the letter 'A' appended) or the host name otherwise (without domain name suffix).
+For example, `server1A`.
 * `<domain>` is the DNS domain.
 For example, `alfresco.org`.
 * `<REALM>` is t he DNS domain in upper case.
 For example, `ALFRESCO.ORG`.